 Core tip: Metabolic changes are inextricably linked to chronic hepatitis C (CHC).
 Recently polymorphisms in the IFNL3 region have been shown to be strongly associated with spontaneous and treatment induced recovery from hepatitis C virus (HCV) infection.
 Further, circumstantial evidence suggests a link between IFNL3 SNPs and lipid metabolism, steatosis and insulin resistance in CHC.
 The emerging picture suggests that the responder genotypes of IFNL3 polymorphisms are associated with a higher serum lipid profile, and less frequent steatosis and insulin resistance.
 This review analyzes the current data regarding this interaction and its meaning for HCV pathogenesis and disease progression.

-Eslam M, Booth DR, George J, Ahlenstiel G. Interaction of IFNL3 with insulin resistance, steatosis and lipid metabolism in chronic HCV infection.
+Eslam M, Booth DR, George J, Ahlenstiel G. Interaction of IFNL3 with insulin resistance, steatosis and lipid metabolism in chronic hepatitis C virus infection.

 Available from: